hon9g/algorithms/DataStructure/README.md

 - Like arrays, Linked List is a linear data structure.
 - Unlike arrays, linked list elements are not stored at contiguous location; the elements are linked using pointers.

+#### To-Do: Implement a Linked List

+- methods
+    - size() - returns number of data elements in list
+    - empty() - bool returns true if empty
+    - value_at(index) - returns the value of the n-th item (starting at 0 for first)
+    - prepend(value) - adds an item to the front of the list
+    - append(value) - adds an item at the end
+    - pop_front() - remove front item and return its value
+    - pop() - removes end item and returns its value
+    - head() - get value of front item
+    - tail() - get value of end item
+    - insert(index, value) - insert value at index, so current item at that index is pointed to by new item at index
+    - remove(index) - removes node at given index
+    - value_n_from_end(n) - returns the value of the node at n-th position from the end of the list
+    - reverse() - reverses the list
+    - remove_value(value) - removes the first item in the list with this value

 <details>
 <summary>Resources :</summary>